-Heterologous mesothelioma is one of the most rare subtypes of mesothelioma.
-Since cases of this subtype are so unique, physicians have limited information on it.
+Heterologous mesothelioma is a rare subtype of mesothelioma.
+Physicians have limited information on it since this subtype is so unique.
 Scientists and doctors continue to research heterologous mesothelioma, but with such small amounts of cases to go on, there is still a lot of work to be done.

 About Heterologous Mesothelioma

 Heterologous mesothelioma closely resembles any other type of mesothelioma.
 Its only difference is that the cancerous cells’ structures inside the tumor do not resemble other cell structures.